Martina Amati: Early years

 Amati studied at the Brera Academy in Milan.
 Upon graduation her work was selected for the first Salon Primo di Brera.
 Following this, curator Andrea Lissoni invited her to exhibit her video Little Swimming Woman at 'Traslochi', :it:Palazzo dell'Arengario, Milan.
 At this time, after an offer from MTV Europe, She moved to London, to take the position as On Air Producer.

-Work
+Career

 After making many MTV Title Sequences and Promos and working in a team that designed MTV Italy, Amati returned to create her own work, with Altitude, a travel documentary following actor Joseph Fiennes across Tibet, presented at the Hay Festival of Literature & Arts, Wales.
 She subsequently made two short documentaries commissioned by Discovery Channel, Liquidman, screened at Hot Docs Canadian International Documentary Festival and Tapeman.

 In 2008 Amati moved into drama with three short films that premiered in competition at the Sundance Film Festival, BFI London Film Festival and Berlinale film festivals.
 With her short dramas Amati won a BAFTA (I Do Air), a BAFTA Los Angeles Certificate of Excellence (A' Mare), and received another BAFTA nomination in 2012 for Chalk, which also won the BIFA alongside other International Awards.
 Her dramatic work features non-professional actors and involved a process of workshopping to develop the scripts.